 - Items personally owned by the instructor.

-- Copies of materials created by the instructor (homework assignments, quizzes, exams, etc.).
+- Copies of materials created by the instructor (homework assignments, sample exams, etc.).

-- Short clips of media intended as samples.
+- Short clips of audiovisual media intended as samples.

 - Government publications.